proesslet/HCI-SPC-Redesign/README.md

 ### Compile and Hot-Reload for Development

+This will allow you to run the application locally in your web browser.
+Once you run this command, it will tell you what port it is running on so that you can access it from localhost.

 ```sh
 npm run dev
 ```

 ### Compile and Minify for Production

+This will compile all javascript into js files to deploy to a server.
+If you are just wanting to preview the project, or work on development, it is recommended you use the previous command.

 ```sh
 npm run build